From evidence to action: what sustainability initiatives can learn from the experience of standards

 Yet, not all studies are positive, and it is clear that impacts vary across contexts.
 This research provides learning opportunities for standard systems, but also has broader relevance for other supply chain sustainability initiatives.
 What can research and evidence tell us (or not) about the factors that limit the impacts of standards?
 What do these findings mean for standards, businesses and governments?

-At the 2019 Global Sustainability Standards Symposium, we welcomed leaders from the worlds of sustainability standards, business, government and civil society to join us for a candid conversation about what we know and don't know about the impacts of sustainability standards.
+At the 2019 Global Sustainability Standards Symposium, we brought together leaders from the worlds of sustainability systems, business, government and civil society for a candid conversation about what we know and don't know about the impacts of sustainability standards.

 Through presentations about the current state of evidence and recent innovations to deepen impacts, we explored and debated how to improve the effectiveness of market-driven solutions to problems like deforestation, rural poverty, and water stress.

-The day ended with a networking reception to celebrate the launch of Evidensia – an online platform to facilitate access to evidence about the impacts of sustainability standards and other supply chain sustainability systems.
+The day ended with a networking reception to celebrate the launch of Evidensia – an online platform to facilitate access to evidence about the impacts of sustainability standards and other sustainability systems.

 The Global Sustainability Standards Symposium was hosted in partnership with the Dutch Ministry of Foreign Affairs.